MOconnorUS/ece484_pinball/README.md

 Click [here](https://youtube.com/shorts/OXTufG6oEbY?feature=share) to see a demonstration of our pinball machine in action!

 ---
+# Cost of the Project
+Measured in terms of time this project cost us as a group around 35 hours to complete.
+Measured in terms of cost since we had most of the materials needed, the extra materials cost us roughly $53

+---
 # How to clone the repository
 1. Open Command prompt type `cmd` into the search bar on your windows device
 2. Navigate to your the folder you wish to clone the repository in this can be done by typing `cd file_path_to_directory`